 Privacy and personal data.

-At FabLab Wageningen we take your privacy serious – and we did that even before the famous AVG (Algemene Verordening Gegevensverwerking) came into rule.
+At FabLab Wageningen we take your privacy serious – and we did that even before the famous AVG (Algemene Verordening Gegevensverwerking / the Dutch version of the EU -wide privacy law) came into rule.

 When and where (and why) we handle and store personal data:

 We only handle and store personal data that are necessary to establish and maintain a relation, and we do that as long as the relation exists.
 Think in this context about subscription holders, participants to workshops and courses, suppliers, customers and likewise.
 We receive all data from the relations themselves, as we never buy data from outside.

 The only case where we will (and effectively need to) handle data given to us by a third party, is when we receive a request for a group event, and the requestor issues us all data centrally.

 We suppose that the establishment of a relation (agreement to start a subscription, confirmation of participation in a course etc.) implicitly gives FabLab Wageningen permission to handle and store the relevant personal data.

 In terms of the AVG, FabLab Wageningen is a ‘gegevensverantwoordelijke’ (responsible for keeping data).